aerogear/offix-android/README.md

 ## Example application

-See `sample` for example application
+See `sample` for example application.
+It uses voyager server as its backened (https://github.com/aerogear/voyager-server)